 Interference tube is a long, narrow extended tube that is placed in front of the microphone capsule and has multiple small holes along its length.
 It creates phase shfit for sounds arriving from off-axis directions, the off-axis sound will arrive at the diaphragm with varying phase relationships and so partially cancel one another out.

-Figure 5.5.1.2.1 The schematic diagram of interference tube
+Figure 5.5.1.2-1 The schematic diagram of interference tube

 5.5.1.3 Binaural acoustic stimulation